-At the beginning of 2017, there were 20 active receiverships of foreign and domestic member insurance companies that had also been designated as "impaired insurers" by the Texas Commissioner of Insurance.
-In addition, two member insurance companies, which had been placed under an order of rehabilitation or conservation by a court in their state of domicile, were declared insolvent and an impairment order was issued by the Texas Commissioner of Insurance in 2017.
+At the beginning of 2018, there were 22 active receiverships of foreign and domestic member insurance companies that had also been designated as "impaired insurers" by the Texas Commissioner of Insurance.
+No member insurance companies were found to be insolvent and ordered liquidated by a court and/or an impairment order issued by the Texas Commissioner of Insurance in 2018.

-No member insurance company receivership estates were closed during 2017, leaving the Association activated for 22 open receivership estates, 18 of which are foreign domiciled member insurers and four of which are Texas domestics.
+One member insurance company receivership was closed during 2018, leaving the Association activated for 21 open receivership estates, 17 of which are for-eign-domiciled member insurers and 4 of which are Texas domestics.